thanhtuando/dio/README.md

 ### Resolve and reject the request

 In all interceptors, you can interfere with their execution flow.
-If you want to resolve the request/response with some custom data，you can call `handler.resolve(Response)`.
-If you want to reject the request/response with a error message, you can call `handler.reject(dioError)` .
+If you want to resolve the request/response with some custom data，you can return a `Response` object or return `dio.resolve(data)`.
+If you want to reject the request/response with a error message, you can return a `DioError` object or return `dio.reject(errMsg)` .

 ```dart
 dio.interceptors.add(InterceptorsWrapper(